-- The Headteacher or most senior teacher on site will be informed of any serious injury occurring in a day. - All incidents, injuries, head injuries and treatments are to be reported in the Accident Book or Minor Incident Book kept with the headteacher/deputy headteacher. - Care staff/registered managers are to be informed of a head injury. - Staff should also complete the accident reporting form for employees if they sustain an injury at work.
+- The Headteacher or most senior teacher on site will be informed of any serious injury occurring in a day. - All incidents, injuries, head injuries and treatments are to be reported in the Accident Log on Behaviour Watch - Care staff/registered managers/parents are to be informed of a head injury. - Staff should also complete the accident reporting form for employees if they sustain an injury at work.